hm21/pro_image_editor/README.md

     MaterialPageRoute(
       builder: (context) => ProImageEditor.network(
         'https://picsum.photos/id/237/2000',
+        callbacks: ProImageEditorCallbacks(
-        onImageEditingComplete: (byte) async {
+          onImageEditingComplete: (Uint8List bytes) async {
             /*
-            `Your code for handling the edited image.
-Upload it to your server as an example.`
+              `Your code to handle the edited image.
+Upload it to your server as an example.

-            You can choose whether you want to use await, so that the loading-dialog remains visible until your code is also ready, or without async, so that the loading-dialog closes immediately.
+                You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
             */
             Navigator.pop(context);
           },
+        ),
       ),
     ),
   );